MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/upgrade/introduction.md

 ### What’s in this guide?

-This upgrade guide provides guidelines for upgrading your [!INCLUDE[prodshort](../includes/prodshort.md)] system to a newer version.
+This upgrade guide provides guidelines for upgrading your Dynamics GP system to a newer version.
 It lists the latest system requirements, contains a step-by-step look at the upgrade process, and provides tips for troubleshooting your upgrade.
 The manual is divided into the following parts:

--   Part 1, Preparation, contains information about preparing to upgrade your system to [!INCLUDE[prodshort](../includes/prodshort.md)] 2018.
+-   Part 1, Preparation, contains information about preparing to upgrade your system to Dynamics GP 2018.

--   Part 2, [!INCLUDE[prodshort](../includes/prodshort.md)] 2018 upgrade, describes the data conversion process for [!INCLUDE[prodshort](../includes/prodshort.md)] and contains additional procedures to upgrade specific modules and integrating products.
+-   Part 2, Dynamics GP 2018 upgrade, describes the data conversion process for Dynamics GP and contains additional procedures to upgrade specific modules and integrating products.

 ### Symbols and conventions